Here are some ways to make your life a little easier.

 If you don’t know how to cook, get some instruction.
 Check your family and friends for personal help or your larger community for cooking classes.
 Ask a lot of questions.
 Talk to the instructor about your restrictions.
 Don’t be shy.

-When unsalted butter is on sale, buy lots.
+When salted butter is on sale, buy lots.
 It freezes well.

 Visit your local restaurant supplier.
 You can often find good deals on things like paper baking cups or equipment you can’t find elsewhere.
 I love yonana muffins and would hate to think how much the cups would have cost me at the supermarket rate.